luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/api/conventions.md

 ### General
 * Avoid abreviation as much as possible
 * Avoid unnecessary long name
+* ESP3D is always uppercase in code, esp3d is valid only for filename, any mixing case is proscribed (e.g.:`Esp3D`/`esp3D`/`Esp3d`)
+* ESP command is always uppercase, so any reference to it (e.g.: `ESP100`) should be uppercase to avoid confusion, only filename can be lowercase, any  mixing case is proscribed

 ### File name
 * Use lower case for file names